Part V

 - Move the Body: Change posture—sit if you were lying down, stand and shake out your hands, or walk slowly around the room if safe.
 Gently stretch neck and shoulders.

 - Change the Inputs: Soften or change the music; dim bright lights; ask a trusted sitter to speak a simple, grounding sentence (“You are here.
 This will pass.
-You are safe.”).
+Breathe with me.”).

 - Return to the anchors: Breath, Touch, Floor—over and over, even if the mind keeps shouting.
 You are training attention to follow sensation instead of story.